Yandex Cloud

 AVG(AVG([Sales] INCLUDE [City]))

-This will cause top-level aggregation to be calculated with grouping by the [Region] and [Category] chart dimensions while nested aggregation will use the [Region], [Category], and [City] dimensions (grouping by [City] is added to the nested function using INCLUDE).
+The top-level aggregation will thus be calculated grouped by the chart's [Region] and [Category] dimensions, and the nested aggregation will use grouping by the [Region], [Category], and [City] dimensions (grouping by [City] is added to the nested function using INCLUDE).

 The dimension to group by is specified inside the aggregation function using keywords, for example:

-• AVG(SUM([orders]) INCLUDE [date]): In this record, grouping by [date] is added to top-level aggregation (the INCLUDE keyword applies to the AVG function).
+• AVG(SUM([orders]) INCLUDE [date]), where grouping by [date] is added to the top-level aggregation (the INCLUDE keyword applies to the AVG function).

-• AVG(SUM([orders] INCLUDE [date])): In this record, grouping by [date] is added to the nested aggregation (the INCLUDE keyword applies to the SUM function).
+• AVG(SUM([orders] INCLUDE [date])), where grouping by [date] is added to the nested aggregation (the INCLUDE keyword applies to the SUM function).

-For more information about using LOD expressions, see LOD expressions and filtering in aggregate functions.
+For more information about using LOD expressions, see LOD expressions and filtering in aggregation functions.

 Was the article helpful?